 Parallels with business

 The parallels with business are clear.
-When a team of mechanics heads out of the garage to prepare for a pit stop, everyone must know their role, they must be drilled, they must all be committed to achieving the same outcome, and they must be able to manage the weight of expectation.
+As a team prepares for the grand prix, they must employ brilliant engineering with a keen eye for detail.
+Teams must learn from past mistakes and stay engaged in their long-term goal.
+When a team of mechanics heads out of the garage to prepare for a pit stop, everyone must know their role.
+They must be drilled, they must all be committed to achieving the same outcome, and they must be able to manage the weight of expectation.
 While a professional team in the business world will rarely have to concentrate all their energies into a few seconds of high intensity, the importance of bonding as a team and working together is just as profound.

 At Team Bahrain, we share the same kind of commitment and focus.
 Team Bahrain encapsulates a particular philosophy of collaboration – as intentional in its own way as Formula One – bringing together people from across Bahrain’s private and public sectors to enable our workforce to be more innovative and move faster.
 This is teamwork geared towards problem solving and supporting the business environment, ensuring that companies thrive.
 It means we understand that competitiveness depends on constant innovation, on working for each other, and on being bold.
 And that’s why we welcome the return of a reward for fastest lap, because it is both strategic and instinctive.
 And that spirit of seizing opportunities when they fall for you works just as well for business as it does for sport.

 Since 2004, Bahrain has been hosting the Formula One Bahrain Grand Prix.
 This race brings together some of the most talented and devoted racers from across the globe.
 In the same spirit, we invite companies to join #TeamBahrain in an F1 Bahrain Grand Prix for businesses.
 Our talented human capital, strategic location, and conducive business environment make Bahrain one of the top commercial opportunities for gaining a competitive advantage.